Sea Rescue - Planning & Research

 Current Status: Planning and research phase

-Next Build Log: Will document vessel selection and initial construction approach
+Next Build Log: Document vessel selection and initial construction approach

 This project is at the beginning of its journey.
 Follow along as planning develops into construction and the rescue scene comes to life.